microsoft/vscode-react-native/README.md

 For example, you can modify the `target` field to specify the simulator you want to target for iOS debugging.

+* **Note:** if available, arguments for running app will be read from .vscode/settings.json and the 'target' will affect on whether we will run app on device/emulator

 See [Customization](#customization) for more details.

 ### Debugging with Typescript and Haul